dragon-dune/dragon-dune/README.md

 4. The whole process repeats for the next player in player order.
     For each card, the next player after the current Starting Bidder (in player order) becomes the next Starting Bidder.
+5. At the end of the Bidding Round, the Elves are shown the next event card.

 ![](art/mounted-knight.png)